 Incident Review #2 and #3

 Control of a small sailboat was lost when the sail dropped.
 The sailboat was then struck by a motorboat.
 An 11-year-old Scout was thrown from the sailboat by the collision.
-The boy was submerged and suffered a head laceration, but he recovered.
+The girl was submerged and suffered a head laceration, but she recovered.

 In another incident, a 12-year-old Scout tubing with a buddy fell off into the water when the motorboat towing the tube made a turn.
 Not noticing the fall, the boat driver circled around, and the Scout was struck by the prop.
 He died shortly thereafter.